 The Chuck Diesel Invitational was founded in 2006 when a young man named Charlie Anderson decided to get a bunch of friends together, known as the #CrookedClub, to golf, smile, and do some good.

-The 2017 Chuck Diesel Invitational Golf Tournament will follow the #crookedclub on an epic adventure through the boroughs of the West Seattle Golf Course September 9th, 2017.
+The 2018 Chuck Diesel Invitational Golf Tournament will follow the #crookedclub on an epic tour to uncharted islands within West Seattle Golf Course September 8th, 2018.

 Message From Chuck

 Kids are the future-we will all need to rely on them to take care of us and the world.
 I feel the more we can do to help them get on the right path the better.
 Whether it’s a kid who likes golf already or some knucklehead that needs more positivity in their life, The First Tee is there to help.
 I have become friends with the fine folk at The First Tee of greater Seattle; watching them work so hard motivates me to work harder to raise more money for them.
 They are all passionate, genuine people that I look up to and am excited to continue to support through the CDI.

 Teaching life lessons to kids through the game of golf?
 Awesome!
 It really registered with me how the First Tee’s Nine Core Values are aligned with golf: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.
 At The First Tee, youth discover the power of demonstrating responsibility and integrity beyond the golf course and apply lessons about goal-setting and staying positive in the classroom, at home, in the neighborhood and the community as well as other areas of their lives.